staradix-com/radix-node-monitoring/README.md

 # radix-node-monitoring
 Configures Grafana/Prometheus stack for monitoring Radix nodes.
+Note: This is not tested yet.
+Will probably work fine, but some experience with Docker is nice.

 ### How to set this up ###
 Since I don't like to tinker with my Radix node as soon as it runs, I use a different server to monitor it.